 Rental Car Insurance and Compensation for Injuries and Property Damage

 If you are involved in a car accident in a rental car, the liability for any damages above a certain limit will be paid by the at-fault driver.
 When you rent a car, your own insurance usually continues to cover you – but check your auto insurance policy first to make sure.
 The rental company may also ask you if you want to pay for additional insurance to cover other damages to the car.
 This insurance is helpful if you cause damage to the car, by either causing an accident or driving the car a bit too hard.
 However, if you were the victim of a car accident, you may not need to worry about additional insurance.
-Since you can sue the at-fault driver for damages beyond what your PIP covers, you can demand compensation for any injuries and property damage.
+Since you can sue the at-fault driver for damages, you can demand compensation for any injuries and property damage.